 Even without considering the Accord Hybrid that's now returned for what will be a third-generation the Accord is a seriously fuel-efficient car for its size.
 When mated to the CVT transmission, the 1.5-liter engine returns figures of 30 mpg in the city, 38 mpg on the highway and 33 mpg combined.*

 This is a rare model that's probably at its best at either extreme of its trim level spectrum.
 The base LX represents really good value with standard features including 17-inch alloy wheels, cloth upholstery, Bluetooth connectivity, a 7.0-inch driver information display, a USB port for charging and audio connectivity, air conditioning and a suite of advanced safety features found in every trim.
 At the other extreme the Touring trim gets heated and cooled front seats, heated rear seats, a head-up display, navigation, wireless cellphone charging, one-touch Bluetooth connectivity and paddle shifters.
 The Accord really does impersonate a genuine luxury sedan in its Touring trim, except when it comes to price.

-For more information about the 2019 Honda Accord don’t hesitate to get in touch with us here at today.
+For more information about the 2019 Honda Accord release, please don't hesitate to get in touch with us here at today.

 *All vehicle mileage based on 2018 EPA mileage estimates.
 Use for comparison purposes only.
 Do not compare to models before 2008.
 Your actual mileage will vary, depending on how you drive and maintain your vehicle.
 See fueleconomy.gov for fuel economy of other engine/transmission combinations.